trishasarkar/gene_expression_outlier_detection/README.md

-# outlier_detection_gene_expression_LOF
-Outlier detection in gene expression for Cancer patients using LOF Algorithm.
 # Outlier Detection in Gene Expression Values

+Cancer research has seen many developments, but we still do not know eniugh about the disease.
 When a patient has cancer, multiple genetic changes occur, some of which cause the cancer to spread.
-Hence, gene expression measurements help us in monitoring these changes.
+Even anomalies in data can some times be the starting point of some vital research.
+Monitoring gene expression measurements is one such way of  keeping track of genetic changes in Cancer Patients.
+This code identies outliers in gene expression data of Breast Cancer Patients.

 ## Prerequisites

 Dataset Used:[Gene Expression Cancer RNA-Seq Data Set ](https://archive.ics.uci.edu/ml/datasets/gene+expression+cancer+RNA-Seq)

 Source: UCI Repository Archive

 This project was made using [Google Colab](https://colab.research.google.com/notebooks/intro.ipynb#recent=true)